PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_signal.md

 ## Modeling Ligand-Receptor dynamics

 We just discussed that ligand-receptor binding is the stimulus.
 But how is this stimulus generated?
-How does the envrionmental concentration of the ligands impact ligand-receptor binding?
+How does the environmental concentration of the ligands impact ligand-receptor binding?

 We can explore this question with a model of reversible bimolecular reaction.
 In our system, we have 2 types of molecules, MCPs(T) and ligands(L).
 T and L can bind to form an intermediate TL, and TL can dissociate.
 If we give the system an infinite time to react, what will happen?

 At the begining of the reaction, TL will be formed quickly at the expense of free T and L. After a while, there will be more TL ready to dissociate, but fewer T and L to form TL.
 At some point, the rate of TL formation will equal to the rate of TL dissociation.
 As time progresses, the concentrations will remain constant, so it is called a *steady state*.

 In this Module, we will use [BioNetGen](https://www.csb.pitt.edu/Faculty/Faeder/?page_id=409) to build a set of models to simulate chemotaxis activities.
-We will start from building a simulation for equilbrium of bimolecular reversible reaction between ligand and receptors.
+We will start from building a simulation for equilbrium of a bimolecular reversible reaction between ligands and receptors.

 [Visit Ligand-Receptor Dynamics Tutoiral](tutorial_lr){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}